Automated Financial Research

 Why these patterns

-Agentic RAG is the engine that prevents hallucination in high-stakes financial analysis.
-When asked "How did the CEO's tone on supply chain risks change between Q3 and Q4?", standard RAG might simply retrieve the paragraphs mentioning "supply chain."
-Agentic RAG takes a structured approach: it first retrieves the Q3 transcript, extracts the specific claims, then retrieves the Q4 transcript, compares the claims, and if the data is incomplete, it issues a new query for news articles during the intervening months.
-It plans, retrieves, validates, and refines.
+Agentic RAG is the engine that prevents hallucination in high-stakes analysis.
+Asked how a management team's stance on a topic shifted between two reporting periods, a standard RAG system would retrieve paragraphs containing the relevant keywords and hope for the best.
+Agentic RAG works differently: it retrieves the earlier document, extracts specific claims, retrieves the later one, compares them, and if the evidence is incomplete it issues a new query — for example, for news during the intervening period.
+It plans, retrieves, validates, and refines rather than generating in one shot.

-• Working Memory keeps the agent focused entirely on the specific company and quarter it is currently analyzing, ensuring facts from a parallel analysis don't bleed in.
+- Working memory keeps the agent focused on the specific subject and period it is analysing, ensuring facts from a parallel task do not bleed in.

-The Agent-Native Lakebase provides the foundation.
-Rather than forcing agents to query a traditional relational database (which struggles with text) or a pure vector database (which struggles with tabular financial data), the agent-native architecture provides federated, multimodal access.
-The agent can seamlessly query vector embeddings for semantic intent alongside structured SQL queries for historical price data.
+The agent-native lakebase provides the foundation underneath both.
+Rather than forcing the agent to query a traditional relational store (which struggles with text) or a pure vector store (which struggles with tabular data), the agent-native architecture offers federated, multimodal access.
+The same agent can reach semantic embeddings for qualitative intent and structured queries for historical numeric data inside a single reasoning step.

 What breaks without tripartite memory